Angular momentum: General considerations

 A rotational analog of Newton's third law of motion might be written, "In a closed system, no torque can be exerted on any matter without the exertion on some other matter of an equal and opposite torque about the same axis."
 Hence, angular momentum can be exchanged between objects in a closed system, but total angular momentum before and after an exchange remains constant (is conserved).

-Seen another way, a rotational analogue of Newton's first law of motion might be written, "A rigid body continues in a state of uniform rotation unless acted by an external influence."
+Seen another way, a rotational analogue of Newton's first law of motion might be written, "A rigid body continues in a state of uniform rotation unless acted upon by an external influence."
 Thus with no external influence to act upon it, the original angular momentum of the system remains constant.

 The conservation of angular momentum is used in analyzing central force motion.
 If the net force on some body is directed always toward some point, the center, then there is no torque on the body with respect to the center, as all of the force is directed along the radius vector, and none is perpendicular to the radius.
 Mathematically, torque $\boldsymbol{\tau} = \mathbf{r} \times \mathbf{F} = \mathbf{0},$ because in this case $\mathbf{r}$ and $\mathbf{F}$ are parallel vectors.
 Therefore, the angular momentum of the body about the center is constant.
 This is the case with gravitational attraction in the orbits of planets and satellites, where the gravitational force is always directed toward the primary body and orbiting bodies conserve angular momentum by exchanging distance and velocity as they move about the primary.
 Central force motion is also used in the analysis of the Bohr model of the atom.